pymc-devs/pymc-data-umbrella/sprint/tutorials/pr_tutorial.md

 **and** have an idea of the changes you are planning to do.

 * To set up your environment you can follow the {ref}`environment_setup` tutorial.
-* If you haven't yet chosen an issue to work on, we recommend following the {ref}`docstring_guide` tutorial.
+* If you haven't yet chosen an issue to work on, we recommend following the {ref}`docstring_tutorial` tutorial.
 :::

 ## Create a feature branch